Religious war

+ethnic, and economic concerns) played a more frequent role as primary causes of war.
+Due to this, historians generally do not embrace narratives that religions are more violent or cause most wars.
+A large amount of non-religious violence is discernible in modern history.

 Definitions

 Konrad Repgen (1987) pointed out that belligerents may have multiple intentions to wage a war, may have had ulterior motives that historians can no longer discover, and therefore, calling something a 'religious war' (or 'war of succession') based merely on a motive that a belligerent may have had, does not necessarily make it one.
 Although ulterior motives may never be known, war proclamations do provide evidence for a belligerent's legitimisation of the war to the public.
 Repgen therefore concluded: